nitred/flask-celery-job-status/README.md

   source activate flask-celery-job-status
   pip install -e .
   ```
 * Launch the Redis docker container.
+Use this command if you want to refresh Redis as well.
   ```bash
   $ make docker_up
   ```